 All around me, people are leading two lives: Digital and otherwise and I'm wrestling with the idea of continuing to use the social technologies that are second nature to many.

 For some, the distinction between "real life" and digital life is blurred.
 Go to any scenic vista in a National Park and there will be some poor soul posing like a Vogue model in a crude attempt to milk their 250 followers for the praise they need to feel ok.
-These are cases where the present moment, spent in seemingly beautiful circumstances, is utterly forsaken while searching for the approval of others, as it seems increasingly difficult to take in a beautiful moment while resisting the urge to make it yours by anchoring a two-dimensional version of it to your Instagram feed.
+These are cases where the present moment, spent in seemingly beautiful circumstances, is utterly forsaken while searching for the approval of others.
+It seems increasingly difficult to take in a beautiful moment while resisting the urge to make it yours by anchoring a two-dimensional version of it to your Instagram feed.

 For others, they seem to just "get it" on social media.
 I found in my experience that those who I perceive as driven and successful, with easy-to-get-behind values that shine through in their creative work, use social media differently.
 Their posts alerted their followers of their newest creations, of collaborations, musings and insights meant not to boost their ego, but to brighten to day of whoever made it into the orbit of their digital sun.

-I must concede that I don't know these people who seem to excel in digital media personally which is, fortunately or unfortunately, not the case with parishioners of the former mindset.
+I don't know these people who seem to excel in digital media personally which is, fortunately or unfortunately, not the case with parishioners of the former mindset.
 Would this facade of meaningfully curated content collapse when faced with scrutiny?
 If the kid met their hero face to face, would they be viewed differently?

 In this case I question which explanation would be the simplest and perhaps the most valid: Would (a) these people who on the surface appear, in my opinion, to be using social media well (i.e. using social media not for the benefit of themselves but instead for the benefit of others) or (b) these people are frauds who secretly do all this for the benefit of themselves.

 I believe that both explanations are in part true.
 Whatever people do, they do it for themselves.
-This may sound unnecessarily harsh, but stick with me.
+This may sound unnecessarily harsh, but stick with me:

 Have you ever volunteered?
 This could have been any such donation - helping to prepare a meal at a food kitchen, shoveling snow from an elderly neighbor's driveway, holding the door open for a stranger.
 If you've ever volunteered, you know what it feels like to positively impact the life of another person, however small the impact is.
 Choosing to spend ones time in service of others is simultaneously serving two parties: The server and the served.
 Everyone involved benefits.
 If I just bought lunch for a homeless man, I feel good for my donation and the homeless man is gratified to be on the receiving end of kindness.
 This isn't a zero sum game.